 Time frame: 3 weeks

-Technology acceptance and adoption
+Technology Acceptance and Adoption

 \[Interview\] Assessment of users acceptance and adoption ease of use, usefulness, and satisfaction of using the technology.
+A content analysis of the qualitative data was conducted.
+This identified themes, such as music or trivia.
+We report the frequency of each theme mentioned during the interview.

 Time frame: 3 weeks